Making an API Call

 GET https://www.example.com/someApi/models?sortBy=modifiedTimeStamp:descending,modifiedBy,type,name

-If more than one criteria exist, they are considered subgroup sorting criteria.
+If more than one criterion exists, they are considered subgroup sorting criteria.
 The order is important: the second sort criteria, if present, applies to items that are equal according to the first sort criteria, and so on.
 It is unlikely that many resources will have the same modifiedTimeStamp.
 For the query

 GET https://www.example.com/someApi/models?sortBy=modifiedBy,type,modifiedTimeStamp:descending